coding418/pico-snake/README.md

 			* reset position to random location (always ensures new position is not inside Snake or walls)

 * Level
-	* Represents the game area
+	* Represents the game arena.
 		* Attribute:
 			* array of wall positions
 		* Methods: